The Outlaw Josey Wales: Critical response

 Upon release in August 1976, The Outlaw Josey Wales was widely acclaimed by critics, many of whom saw Eastwood's role as an iconic one, relating it with much of America's ancestral past and the destiny of the nation after the American Civil War.
 The film was pre-screened at the Sun Valley Center for the Arts and Humanities in Idaho in a six-day conference entitled Western Movies: Myths and Images.
 Academics such as Bruce Jackson, critics such as Jay Cocks and Arthur Knight and directors such as King Vidor, Henry King, William Wyler, and Howard Hawks were invited to the screening.
 Time magazine named the film one of the year's top 10.
 Roger Ebert compared the nature and vulnerability of Eastwood's portrayal of Josey Wales with his "Man with No Name" character in the Dollars Trilogy and praised the atmosphere of the film.
 On The Merv Griffin Show, Orson Welles lauded the film, calling Eastwood "one of America's finest directors".

 Review aggregator Rotten Tomatoes retrospectively gave the film a 91% approval rating based on 46 reviews.
 The site's critical consensus reads, "Recreating the essence of his iconic Man With No Name in a post-Civil War Western, director Clint Eastwood delivered the first of his great revisionist works of the genre."
+Metacritic, which uses a weighted average, assigned the a score of 69 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Awards

 The Outlaw Josey Wales was nominated for the Academy Award for Original Music Score at the 49th Academy Awards.
 In 1996, it was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 It was also one of the few Western films to receive critical and commercial success in the 1970s at a time when the Western was thought to be dying as a major genre in Hollywood.

-Clint Eastwood says on the 1999 DVD release that the movie is "certainly one of the high points of my career... in the Western genre of filmmaking".